Yishai Sarid

+Yishai Sarid (ישי שריד; born 1965) is an Israeli author, novelist and lawyer.

 Biography

-Sarid was born and raised in Tel Aviv, Israel in 1965.
+Yishai Sarid was born and raised in Tel Aviv, Israel.
 He is the son of senior politician and journalist Yossi Sarid.
 Between 1974-1977 he lived with his family in the northern town of Kiryat Shmona, near the Lebanon border.
-Sarid was recruited to Israeli Army at 1983, and served for 5 years.
-During his service he finished the IDF's officers school, and served as an intelligence officer.
+Sarid was recruited to the Israeli Army in 1983 and served for 5 years.
+During his service, he finished the IDF's officers school and served as an intelligence officer.
 He studied law at the Hebrew University of Jerusalem.
-During 1994-1997 he worked for the Government as an Assistant District Attorney in Tel-Aviv, prosecuting criminal cases.
 Sarid has a Public Administration master's degree (MPA) from the Kennedy School of Government at Harvard University (1999).

-Nowadays he is an active lawyer and arbitrator, practicing mainly civil and administrative law.
-His law office is located in Tel-Aviv.
-Along with his legal career, Sarid writes literature, and so far has published six novels.
-Sarid is married to Dr. Racheli Sion-Sarid, a critical care pediatrician, and they have 3 children.
+Sarid is married to Dr. Racheli Sion-Sarid, a critical care paediatrician, and they have 3 children.